junyangx/Sector-0/README.md

 The default state is set to 'private' but we are encouraging open sharing of DOE funded developments with funding attribution and potentially hosting at [OSTI DOE-CODE](https://www.osti.gov/doecode/).

 # SLAC National Accelerator Laboratory
-The SLAC National Accelerator Laboratory is operated by Stanford University for the US Departement of Energy.
+The SLAC National Accelerator Laboratory is operated by Stanford University for the US Department of Energy.
 [DOE/Stanford Contract](https://legal.slac.stanford.edu/sites/default/files/Conformed%20Prime%20Contract%20DE-AC02-76SF00515%20as%20of%202022.10.01.pdf)

-# Lisence
+# License

-We are beginning with the BSD-2 lisence but this is an open discussion between code authors, SLAC management, and DOE program managers along the funding line for the project.
+We are beginning with the BSD-2 License but this is an open discussion between code authors, SLAC management, and DOE program managers along the funding line for the project.